okadato623/Remarque/README.md

-# Description
+## Description
-Chrome 拡張機能 Papier のマルチタブ版
+Papirus is a Chrome extension for writing multiple notes in a blank tab.